 Yes, California LLCs are required to have a business license.
 Licenses are issued at the local level, so you’ll have to apply for a license from the city or county where your LLC is registered.
 Requirements, fees, and renewal times are vastly different throughout the state, so a little investigation into your area’s specifics could save you from sticker shock down the road.

 File the LLC Statement of Information

 What is a California LLC Statement of Information?

 The California LLC Statement of Information is a report you have to spend $20 on every other year to ensure the California Secretary of State has your most current ownership and contact information.
-Your first one is due right after you register your LLC (within 90 days).
+Your initial statement is due right after you register your LLC (within 90 days).
 If you file late, there’s a seriously steep penalty: $250.

 As your registered agent, we’ll send you report reminders so you don’t forget to file.
-Better yet, hire us to prepare and file your Statement of Information for your California LLC for $100 plus filing fees.
+Better yet, hire us to prepare and file your initial and annual Statement of Information for $100 plus filing fees.

 How much does an LLC in California cost each year?